 The idea behind embeddings is to capture the semantic meaning of words in a way that allows for mathematical operations on the vectors to yield meaningful results.
 For example, embeddings can be used to find words that are semantically similar to each other, or to perform analogical reasoning tasks (e.g. “man” is to “king” as “woman” is to “queen”).

-How are they created exactly in AI Engine?
+How it works, in AI Engine?

 When an embedding is added (manually or through bulk), on the WordPress side, a new entry is created in the vectors table.
 Let’s say this embedding has the ID 42.
 Along with it, there is the textual content, the title (which is mainly for your convenience), the type (not important for now; but it’s basically either manual or postId for now, postId meaning that it is based on a post/page), the behavior (not used yet, but could be to modify the behavior of AI Engine when this embedding is used), the refId (which would be the Post ID if based on a post, but could be anything else), the refChecksum (so that we can check for changes).
 There is also dbIndex and dbNS which correspond to the Index and Namespace used in Pinecone, which allows to use the same index with many different namespaces, for example.